bili-bu/project-3/README.md

   }
 ```

-- `MultipleChoice.js` and `TrueOrFalse.js`
+2. `MultipleChoice.js` and `TrueOrFalse.js`

-We are fetching an array of incorrect answers and we are inserting the correct answer at a random index in that array.
+As to the game in itself, we are fetching an array of incorrect answers from the OpenTriviaDB API and we are inserting the correct answer (also sourced from OpenTriviaDB) at a random index in that array.

 So now we have an array of answers and we can just render them and the correct answer will always be at random position.

 When a player clicks on an answer, the function `handlePlayerClick()` will check if the `innerHTML` of the selected answer matches the `innerHTML` of the correct answer.
 If it does the button will turn green.
 If it doesn't the button will turn red and we are using Ref to identify the button with the correct answer and change it to green.

-Everytime a player clicks on an answer, we are saving their total of right and wrong answers to `localStorage`.
-When the user has finished the quiz (answer 10 questions), we get our totals from `localStorage` to display their score.
+Every time a player clicks on an answer, we are saving their total of right and wrong answers to `localStorage`.
+When the user has finished the quiz (answers 10 questions), we get our totals from the `localStorage` to display their score.

 ```js
 handlePlayerClick(event) {